Take time out to explore, develop and craft your own creative writing practice on retreat with ex-publisher and published writer, Harriet Griffey.

 The retreat offers a creative space for a concentrated daily writing practice, suggested writing tasks and one-to-one consultations, plus group opportunities to share and discuss writing development.

-Whether the focus is on memoir, fiction or non-fiction writing, poetry or prose, this retreat provides an opportunity to create the time and space to concentrate on writing.
-Prior to the retreat, each participant will be invited to submit a piece of writing, along with an outline of individual aims for the week.
+each participant will be invited to submit a piece of writing, along with an outline of individual aims for the week.

 At heart, write always for yourself, not for family and friends, for admired teachers, for reviewers or publishers; but make sure you write from your real self, not that one besotted by vainglorious dreams of a future self.
 One day you will realise that the true rewards of writing lie inalienably in the writing self.
-John Fowles

 Panel 4